-When discussing managing staff, processes and workflow we often use the term “Trust but Verify” made famous by President Ronald Reagan.
-Recently, within the Buffalo Niagara Partnership Executive Exchange, we had a lively discussion about how to do this!
+When discussing managing staff, processes, and workflow, we often use the term “Trust but Verify,” made famous by President Ronald Reagan.
+Recently, within the Buffalo Niagara Partnership Executive Exchange, we had a lively discussion about doing this!

 Trust but Verify – requires you to follow-up

 As a manager, you follow up for two reasons:

 - People are doing what they are supposed to be doing; the purpose of follow-up is to maintain performance by:

 - Providing feedback